Volodymyr-Korolevych/try-it-nuxt-content/README.md

 ---------------------------------------------------------

-**\<try-it-block> component** converts codeblock into editable codeMirror snippet and adds output window, which role is to show HTML output for html-snippets and CONSOLE output for JavaScript snippets (as a result of click on "Run" button):
+When rendering a page, the **\<try-it-block> component** will convert a code block into an editable codeMirror snippet and add an output window whose role is to display HTML output for html snippets and CONSOLE output for JavaScript snippets (by clicking the Run button).

+Finally, the reader will see the following picture:

 <img align="center" max-width="800" title="TryItBlock" src="demo/assets/images/TryItBlock.png">

 ---------------------------------------------------------

-**\<try-it-button> component** is easier: it only adds button "Try It", which redirects user to full screen \<try-it-page> component:
+The **\<try-it-button> component** acts a bit simpler: it will only add a "Try It" button under the codeblock.
+This button will redirect the reader to the full screen **\<try-it-page>** component.
+Here is what the author does:

 ```md[markdown document]
     ```javascript[JavaScript]